Some of the elements in this story are not compatible with AMP. To view the complete story, please click here

 Many in Tamil Nadu are enraged about popular food vlogger Mohamad Irfan cutting the umbilical cord of his baby girl under the supervision of the obstetrician who delivered the child.
 While several people in the state are furious, calling it ‘improper’, even ‘immoral’ behaviour, cord clamping–as the procedure of cutting the umbilical cord is known–by parents is neither a new practice nor illegal.
 The concerns surrounding this row merit a more nuanced approach, but Ma Subramanian, state Minister for Health and Family Welfare, dramatically declared at a press meet that Irfan will not “be spared even if he apologises”.

 The Federation of Obstetric and Gynecological Societies of India (FOGSI) confirmed to TNM that cord-clamping by parents under medical supervision is not illegal in India as many claim.
 It is also not unusual for fathers to request to cut the umbilical cord after a vaginal birth.
-Several studies have shown that such a practice helps strengthen the father-child bond in the subsequent months, compared to those who do not get involved in the birthing process.
+Studies have shown that such a practice may help strengthen the father-child bond in the subsequent months, compared to those who do not get involved in the birthing process.
+Doctors who spoke to TNM also agreed that the practice is beneficial.

 In Irfan’s case, the issue does not seem to only be about the legality or moral stigma surrounding cord clamping.
 Public anger against Irfan also owes a lot to the controversies he has raked up in the past.
 A former star on the Tamil reality show Cooku With Comali, the food vlogger runs YouTube and Instagram pages called Irfan’s View.
 Earlier this year, he invited widespread criticism after he held a ‘gender-reveal’ party for the child before her birth.
 Determining the sex of a foetus is banned in India under the Pre-Conception and Pre-Natal Diagnostic Techniques Act.
 While Irfan and his wife Asifa Nazir, did the sex-determination test in Dubai, where there is no such law, his reels and public celebration back in India irked many.